upretim/coding-problems/README.md

 # coding-problems
-Solution of some Coding problems
+Solution of some Coding problems in Javascript.